 For instance, the Thai Elite Visa will not automatically make Thailand your tax residence.
 You will still need to spend a minimum of 180 days in the country and apply for tax residence at the Ministry of Finance.

-If you’re hoping to use the Thai Elite Visa as a part of your tax strategy, the best idea is to talk to someone who can help you understand how (if at all) you can use this program in your offshore strategy.
+If you’re hoping to use the Thai Elite Visa as a part of your tax strategy, our team at Nomad Capitalist can help you understand how (if at all) you can use this program in your offshore strategy.

-It’s confusing, to be honest.
-This is just another reason why it’s worth talking to someone to know which is best for you.
+The ins and outs of these programs can be confusing, to be honest.
+This is just another reason why it’s worth talking to our team to know which is best for you.

 That said, here are five basic points you should understand about the Thai Elite Visa:

 Thai Elite Visa cards are good for anywhere from five to ten to twenty years.
-The more basic Thai Elite Visa cards – the Elite Family Excursion and the Elite Easy Access – are good for five years.
+The more basic Thai Elite Gold card is good for five years.

 No matter which card you get, you will need to renew the visa that comes with it every five years.
-It is important to note that the card membership that you pay for upfront is separate from the visa, although you are entitled to the visa if you purchase the card.
+It is important to note that the card membership that you pay for upfront, and you are entitled to the visa if you purchase the card.

 Once you have both the card and the visa, you can spend as much time as you want (or none at all) in Thailand for the duration of your card membership as long as you renew the visa every five years.